tmotagam/tmotagam.github.io/pages/markdown/sms.md

 <br>

-### Latest Version -> 1.0.7
+### Latest Version -> 1.0.8

 #### What`s new

+Account management added for employees and owners.

-Now only owners can see and use sales analytics and backup creations.
+Employees can now see their today's sales record.

-Now product editing has been made easy.

-Help and Product menus are also updated.

 <br>